João Timóteo da Costa: Biography

-In 1911, together with his brother and the brothers Carlos and Rodolfo Chambelland, he worked on decorating the Brazilian pavilion at the Turin International exhibition, and remained in Italy for more than a year.
+In 1911, he and Arthur managed to open their own personal studio located in Catumbi, and then moved on to their own personal space.
+Even though their location was out of the way, the da Costa brothers still managed to get business with their renowned reputation for doing business with high society.
+Another achievement of his in 1911, together with his brother and the brothers Carlos and Rodolfo Chambelland, he worked on decorating the Brazilian pavilion at the Turin International exhibition, and remained in Italy for more than a year.